 STEP1: Immediately telephone the 24-hour DCF Child Protection Hotline at 1-(800)-792-5200 or local DCF office.
 You will find a directory of the DCF Area Offices at www.mass.gov/dcf.
 Offices are staffed between 9 AM and 5 PM weekdays.

-As a mandated reporter you are also required by law to mail or fax a written report to the Department within 48 hours after making the oral report.
-The form for filing this report can be obtained from your local DCF Area Office or from the DCF website: www.mass.gov/dcf.
+STEP2: All Mandated Reporters are required by law to mail or fax a written report using the following template to the Department within 48 hours after making the oral report.

 - Physicians, medical interns, hospital personnel engaged in the examination, care or treatment of persons, medical examiners;

 - Emergency medical technicians, dentists, nurses, chiropractors, podiatrists, optometrists, osteopaths;